grzenkom/renovate-self-hosted/README.md

 ## Acknowledgements

-Kudos to @BrunnerLivio for starting the Renovate@Roche project!
+Kudos to [BrunnerLivio](https://github.com/BrunnerLivio) for starting the Renovate@Roche project!